keithchristian/webpages/README.md

 <li type="A">When you decide it's time to look for a new job</li>
 <ol>
+<li type="1">I've found it best to never mention to anyone that you're looking for a new job.</li>
+<li type="1">Even though in C(4) above I state that the job search is perpetual, or seems to be, best not to discuss it in any work environment, as your current employer may find out and plan to release you sooner rather than later.</li>
 <li type="1">Generally, the first three quarters of the year are the best time, but late January can be slow as well.
 In the fourth quarter, hiring usually slows down due to the Thanksgiving, Christmas, and New Year holidays, but resumes quickly afterward, still, continue updating and posting your resume on LinkedIn, Dice, and Indeed.
 I've been hired and onboarded in November and December!</li>
 <li type="1">Many companies have layoffs in the fourth quarter, so there is more competition for jobs from recently laid off contractors.</li>
 </ol>